Base11Studios/base11site/_drafts/2018-03-11-magic-bar-gotchas.md

 - User settings impact
 - Initial sync
-- How often to allow user to sync
+- How often to allow user to sync and the impact of data we don't control
 - Handling negative progress
 - Using RxSwift
 - Synchronizing animations